Jupyter Lab Guide¶

 5 Enable Resource Usage Dashboards¶

-Few simple steps are needed to build your personal dashboard.
+A few simple steps are needed to create your personal dashboard.

-First, click in the third tab on the left, named "System Dashboards", as shown in the following figure.
+First, click the third tab on the left, named "System Dashboards", as shown in the figure below.

-Second, double click on the favorite blue button and it will be places as a tab, near the notebook one.
-Grab and move it and select your favorite position.
+Second, double-click the desired blue button, and it will be placed as a tab near the notebook tab.
+Drag and move it to select your preferred position.

-In the following figure it is shown the "Machine Resources" plots.
+The following figure shows the "Machine Resources" plots.

-Additional plots can be put on the screen.
+Additional plots can be displayed on the screen.

-In the following figure it is shown also the "GPU Resources" plots.
+The following figure also shows the "GPU Resources" plots.

 6 Dask¶